 Step 2: Move the jade plant stem cutting or leaf to water

-After the cutting end or leaves base dry.
-Bring a vase or bottle that has a tight neck.
-Fill the bottle with water to reach the level that it is very close to but not touching the end of the leaf base or the stem cutting lower end.
+After the two to three dayes passed, Bring a vase or bottle that has a tight neck.
+Fill the bottle with water to reach the level that it is very close to but not touching the end of the leaf base or the stem-cutting lower end ( see the below image).

 By allowing a little space between the water surface and the end of the jade plant stem cutting the roots will grow faster to bridge the gap between the stem and water.

 After the roots start to emerge and reached the water, don’t worry it will live inside the water just fine.
-Just make sure the stem is above the water surface, only the roots diving in the water.
+Just make sure the stem is 2mm above the water’s surface, only the roots diving in the water.

 Step 3: Change the water periodically